#1 Guide to Freight Broker Training in 2024

 - How to effectively sell domestic freight brokerage services

 - Freight broker sales questions and how to use them to get more shippers

-- How to leverage warm calling to get more clients as well as how to leverage social media and social selling to connect with your target market.
+- How to leverage warm calling to get more clients, social media and social selling.
+As well as how to find and connect with your target market

-- How to get a steady stream of warm referrals.
+- Generating a steady stream of warm referrals

-- How to user the daisy chain approach to turn 1 shipper into 10 shipping clients.
+- How to use the daisy chain approach to turn 1 shipper into 10 shipping clients

 Freight Broker Marketing

-- How to create marketing related documentation like carrier and shipper setup packs.
+- Creating marketing-related documentation like carrier and shipper setup packets

-- How to user social media to generate inbound shipper leads.
+- How to use social media to generate inbound shipper leads

 - How to generate shipper leads with offline marketing like trade shows, direct mail, referrals, etc.